piwai/ext4-mail-recovery/README.md

 Step 5: Remove duplicates
 -------------------------

-At this stage, I tried to import back the recovered emails into the imap folder, and it worked!
-I was able to open them using a mail client, the attachement were opening correctly...
+At this stage, I tried to import back the recovered emails into the IMAP folder, and it worked!
+I was able to open them using a mail client, the attachements were opening correctly...
 But I noticed several of them were duplicated, so I added one last script to remove them.

 ```
 $ python3 filter-duplicates.py emails
 ```

 Using the "Message-Id" seen earlier, I put all the extra copies in a "duplicates" folder, to keep only a single copy of each message.
-I'm not familiar enough with ext4 internals to explain these duplicates, I assume it sometimes move things to optimize space.
+I'm not familiar enough with ext4 and postfix internals to explain these duplicates, I assume the filesystem sometimes move things to optimize space, or maybe postfix needs to re-write them during anti-spam processing.
-I finally got around 5k non-duplicated emails, which I could sucessfully restore in the IMAP folder, like nothing ever happened.
+Anyway, I finally got around 5k non-duplicated emails, which I could sucessfully restore in the IMAP folder, like nothing ever happened.
 It was a relief for me and my father.

 Conclusion
 ----------